kensiprell/ktorio.github.io/clients/http-client/features/json-feature.md

   class: io.ktor.client.features.json.JsonFeature
 ---

-Processes the request and the response payload as JSON, serializing and de-serializing them using a specific `serializer: JsonSerializer`.
+This feature processes the request and the response payloads as JSON, serializing and de-serializing them using a specific `serializer: JsonSerializer`.

 ```kotlin
 val client = HttpClient(HttpClientEngine) {